History of Major League Baseball on NBC: Baseball leaves NBC again

 The last Major League Baseball game that NBC would televise prior to the Boston Red Sox-Chicago White Sox contest on May 8, 2022, was Game 6 of the 2000 American League Championship Series, occurring on October 17, 2000.
 In Houston, due to the coverage of the 2000 Presidential Debate, KPRC-TV elected to carry NBC News' coverage of the debate while independent station KNWS-TV carried the ALCS game via NBC.

 During the closing credits of that final game, NBC utilized the ending title theme by Ennio Morricone from the 1987 film The Untouchables.

 The loss of Major League Baseball was part of a slow decline for NBC's sports division.
 This began with its loss of the rights to the NFL's American Football Conference to CBS at the end of the 1997 season.
 In 2002, NBC lost its NBA rights to ABC.
 This all culminated in the unproductive 2004–05 prime time season (despite heavy promotion of its lineup during the 2004 Summer Olympics), when NBC carried no major championship sports events during prime time.
-NBC did, however, acquire the television rights to the National Hockey League in 2004, however that league ended up in a lockout that delayed the start of the contract by two years.
+NBC did, however, acquire the television rights to the National Hockey League in 2004, however the NHL ended up in a lockout that delayed the start of the contract by two years.

-In response to NBC's impending loss of NBA coverage to ABC/ESPN in 2002, NBC Entertainment president Jeff Zucker said:
+In response to NBC's impending loss of NBA coverage to ABC and ESPN in 2002, NBC Entertainment president Jeff Zucker said:

-Within two years of the network losing the NBA rights, NBC dropped to fourth place in the prime time television rankings for the first time in its history, which was also partly the result of a weaker prime time schedule, and would more or less remain there for almost nine years.
+Within two years of NBC losing the NBA rights, NBC dropped to fourth place in the prime time television rankings for the first time in its history, which was also partly the result of a weaker prime time schedule, and would more or less remain there for almost nine years.